The Bankrate promise

 Factors that make a home high risk

-Certain characteristics of a home, such as its location in a high-risk area or the home’s condition and type, could categorize it as a high risk to insure.
+Certain characteristics of a home, such as its location in a high-risk area or the home’s condition and type, could cause it to require high-risk home insurance.
 When evaluating a home, insurance companies may consider:

 - High crime: Homes located in an area with a high crime rate could be seen as high-risk to insurance carriers.